NVE/ebm/docs/source/user_guide/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Before running the model you need to create a directory with the necessary input files.
-The recommended way of creating the directory is to use ebm:
+The recommended way of creating the input directory is to use ebm:

 .. code-block:: bash